depot/cli/README.md

 depot cache reset --project 12345678910
 ```

-## depot list
+### `depot list`
-Interact with depot projects and builds.
+Interact with Depot projects and builds.

-### depot list projects
+#### `depot list projects`

-Display an interactive listing of current depot projects.
+Display an interactive listing of current Depot projects.
 Selecting a specific project will display the latest builds.
 To return from the latest builds to projects, press `ESC`.

 To exit type `q` or `ctrl+c`